Business Strategy and Outlook

 In addition to Hyatt’s managed and franchised momentum, the scale of the company’s managed properties also points to an intangible asset advantage.
 Third-party owners that choose to outsource management responsibilities seek a strong brand and management team with both scale and expertise in reservation, advertising, marketing, and labor management, which leads to strong revenue per available room, or revPAR, occupancy, and profitability.
 Worldwide, there are hundreds of lodging management companies but only a few of those currently manage more than 100 properties with Hyatt one of them, making it a prime partner for third-party owners looking to outsource management responsibilities.

-As a result of increasing third-party confidence in Hyatt’s brands, the company's asset-light business became the majority of adjusted EBITDA (before corporate) in 2018, and we estimate it will exceed 69% in 2028.
+As a result of increasing third-party confidence in Hyatt’s brands, the company's asset-light business became the majority of adjusted EBITDA (before corporate) in 2018, and we estimate it will be around 70% in 2028.
 We also see Hyatt’s adjusted ROIC including goodwill averaging 11% the next five years and reaching over 15% in 2023, above our 8.3% WACC estimate, which would add quantitative support for our narrow moat rating.

 In addition to an intangible asset advantage, we believe Hyatt’s increasing asset-light exposure generates a switching cost advantage, as managed and franchised contracts are typically for 20-30 years (depending on the region and hotel).
 Termination of these contracts requires significant expenditures to renovate and rebrand a property to meet the new brand specifications, which results in disruption to business operations for the owner and leads to termination fees that must be paid by the owner (typically around two to three years’ worth of average monthly management fees plus the previous year’s incentive fee).
 Hyatt’s growing brand and management expertise, along with these meaningful switching costs, result in low attrition of its managed and franchised customer base.
 In fact, Hyatt’s termination rate is sub-2%, which is near Marriott's 1%-2%.